 4. Is the employee’s behaviour the problem?

 One thing to remember when thinking about the performance management process is to ask “is it because they can’t do it, or won’t do it?”.
-This can help you understand whether their performance issues are due to bad behaviour, which is much harder to change.
+This can help you understand whether the underperforming employee and lack of interest is due to bad behaviour, which is much harder to change.

 If it is the case that they “won’t” do the work to an acceptable standard, then you could proceed directly to the disciplinary procedure.

 Working with your staff to improve their performance and investing in their skills can have all sorts of benefits across your workforce.
 Happy, motivated employees will help push you up the hill to achieve your business goals.

 By holding regular performance reviews, you can help to keep your employees on the right track and delivering in line with your expectations.
 It’ll also help you to identify any underperforming employees and the issues causing it, and any challenges they might be facing sooner rather than later.